Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 If you don't hire people who genuinely like people and like selling, you will probably end up with an even bigger problem when one negative attitude spreads to the rest of your team.

-You can try to mold that person into the salesperson you want them to be, but that almost never works.
-If they were a bad employee before you offered retail sales training, they’ll still be a bad employee who frustrates your efforts to elevate your customer service.
+You can try to mold that person into the salesperson you want them to be, but that rarely works.
+If they were a bad employee before you offered retail sales training, they’d still be a lousy employee who frustrates your efforts to improve customer service.

-If you have someone who has a negative attitude or seems disinterested in selling your products, cut them loose.
+If you have someone with a negative attitude or who seems disinterested in selling your products, cut them loose.

 See also: Is Online Retail Sales Training Right For My Stores?